-Students will review whole numbers, fractions, measurements, statistics, geometry formulas using pre-algebra skills.
+Basic mathematics will review whole numbers, fractions, measurements, statistics, geometry formulas using pre-algebra skills.
 Applications in all of these areas will be studied.
 Exercises for relieving math anxiety through improving study skills will be a part of the course.
-Prerequisite: COMPASS math recommendation, or instructor approval.
+Prerequisite: COMPASS Math recommendation or instructor approval.
 SUMMER, FALL, WINTER, SPRING

-PRE-ALGEBRA II (3.00 Lecture Hrs./Wk.)
+MTH 25 PRE-ALGEBRA II (3.00 Lecture Hrs./Wk.)

 This is a course designed for students who need a review of basic arithmetic that incorporates an introduction to algebra.
-Students review skills in using signed numbers, fractions, and order of operations in addition to practice with decimals, geometry formulas, ratios/ proportions, unit analysis, and graphing linear equations.
+Students review skills in using signed numbers, fractions, and order of operations in addition to practice with decimals, geometry formulas, ratios/proportions, unit analysis, and graphing linear equations.
 Emphasis is placed on application of skills in word problems.
-Prerequisite: MTH 20 with a C grade or better, appropriate COMPASS score, or instructor approval.
+Prerequisite: MTH 20 with a "C" grade or better, or approved COMPASS score, or instructor approval.
 SUMMER, FALL, WINTER, SPRING

-PRE-ALGEBRA III (3.00 Lecture Hrs./Wk.)
+MTH 60 PRE-ALGEBRA III (3.00 Lecture Hrs./Wk.)

 Students master the fundamentals of applied algebra with some geometry.
 They compute simple algebraic expressions, first degree equations, products of binomials, trinomial factorization and do some numerical evaluations.
-Prerequisite: MTH 25 with a C grade or better. or appropriate COMPASS score.
+Prerequisite: MTH 25 with a "C" grade or better, or appropriate score on the COMPASS mathematics placement tests.
 SUMMER, FALL, WINTER, SPRING